ramsaylanier/wordexpress-starter-vue/README.md

 > WordPress development using Vue, GraphQL, and Express.

+** NOTE ** This is the 3.0-beta branch, which use's Vue CLI 3.0 (which is currently in beta).
+The master branch uses Vue CLI 2.0 with vue-loader V13.

 [Read the Introduction to Vue Press](https://medium.com/@rmmmsy/introducing-vuepress-wordpress-development-with-vue-and-graphql-f5063a97bb69)

 This repo is a starting off point for working with WordExpress using Vue.
 Its meant to work with [WordExpress Server](https://github.com/ramsaylanier/WordExpress-Server).